Volume 15, Issue 6 (November & December 2024) BCN 2024, 15(6): 745-758 | Back to browse issues page

 XML Print

-1- Neuroscience Research Center, School of Medicine, Guilan University of Medical Sciences, Rasht, Iran
+1- Neuroscience Research Center, School of Medicine, Guilan University of Medical Sciences, Rasht, Iran.

-2- Department of Psychology, Faculty of Literature and Humanities, University of Guilan, Rasht, Iran
+2- Department of Psychology, Faculty of Literature and Humanities, University of Guilan, Rasht, Iran.

-3- Department of Neurology, Poursina Hospital, Guilan University of Medical Sciences, Rasht, Iran
+3- Department of Neurology, Poursina Hospital, Guilan University of Medical Sciences, Rasht, Iran.

 Abstract:

-Active tDCS improved the memory quotient and all WMS-R subscales in MCI patients immediately and three months after tDCS application (P<0.01).
+Results: Active tDCS improved the memory quotient and all WMS-R subscales in MCI patients immediately and three months after tDCS application (P<0.01).
 The absolute power of the delta band and the relative power of the delta and theta bands reduced significantly (P<0.05).
-The relative alpha band power and fronto-temporal coherence were increased.
+The relative alpha band power and frontotemporal coherence were increased.
 A frontal asymmetry was also detected after active tDCS.

-Bi-hemispheric tDCS of the DLPFC leads to sustained cognitive improvements and beneficial changes in brain activity in MCI patients, suggesting its potential as an effective therapeutic intervention.
+Conclusion: Bihemispheric tDCS of the DLPFC leads to sustained cognitive improvements and beneficial changes in brain activity in MCI patients, suggesting its potential as an effective therapeutic intervention.

 Type of Study: Original | Subject: Cognitive Neuroscience

-Received: 2024/02/16 | Accepted: 2024/07/29
+Received: 2024/02/16 | Accepted: 2024/07/29 | Published: 2024/11/1

 Add your comments about this article : Your username or Email: